inviwo/inviwo.github.io/pages/manual/manual-gettingstarted-build.md

 4. Hit Generate and open the project in your IDE.

 {% include note.html content="
+Unless you specifically need to debug the application, we recommend setting the build mode to `RelWithDebInfo` for good performance, while still getting reasonable stacktraces for debugging and error reporting.

 When using a multi-configuration generator (like Visual Studio and most IDEs) you may want to adjust your build mode manually to `RelWithDeb`([Guide for Visual Studio](https://docs.microsoft.com/en-us/visualstudio/debugger/how-to-set-debug-and-release-configurations?view=vs-2019)), since it defaults to `Debug` at first, which has a large impact on the performance.
 If you use a single-configuration generator, you can control the build mode using `CMAKE_BUILD_TYPE` in CMake.

- Unless you specifically need to debug the application, we recommend setting the build mode to `RelWithDebInfo` for good performance, while still getting reasonable stacktraces for debugging and error reporting.
-" %}

-### Recommended setup (Optional)

-1. Build Type: Set the build mode to `RelWithDebInfo` ([See this guide for Visual Studio](https://docs.microsoft.com/en-us/visualstudio/debugger/how-to-set-debug-and-release-configurations?view=vs-2019))

-2. If you computer becomes unresponsive while building you can reduce the number of used cores while building (usually 2-4 on an 8-core machine):
+If you computer becomes unresponsive while building you can reduce the number of parallel build projects/cores:
-    - In CMake set `IVW_MULTIPROCESSOR_COUNT` to a lower number than the number of cores in your machine
+    - Number of cores per project: In CMake set `IVW_MULTIPROCESSOR_COUNT` (the number of cl.exe processes per project).
     - Visual Studio: `Tools->Options->Projects and Solutions->Build and Run->maximum number of parallel project builds`
     - Qt Creator: In `Projects->Build & Run->Build->Build Steps->Details->CMake arguments` add `-j <number of cores>`, e.g. `-j4`
+" %}

 #### Common Errors